Current Report / Information

 HATCH CHART

-You’ll find plenty of overlapping hatches on all the waters in the area at this point.
-March Browns are here and Green Drakes have begun to pop as well as plenty of sz12 and sz14 sulphurs.
-Dark Sedge Caddis and BWO’s around as well as a few Dark Quills.
-If you aren’t on the water for the afternoon hatch a well swung wet fly, dead drifted march brown dry, dead drift Pheasant tail nymph, caddis pupa in a riffle, or dead drift spent caddis may find a fish.
-Mid morning dead drifted march brown patterns on fishy water can bring one up.
+You’ll see a few Iso’s, Cahills, and bwo’s around as well as plenty of small sz18 and sz20 Sulphurs.
+If you aren’t on the water for the evening hatch a well swung wet fly, dead drifted Iso Emerger, dead drift Pheasant tail nymph, caddis pupa in a riffle, or dead drift spent caddis may find a fish.
 Swinging soft hackles is another good option if you are just ahead of the hatch for the day.
-End of day spinners are fishing well on the tailwaters and should be on the freestones now with these few warmer days in a row and consistent hatches.
+Fish late as end of day spinners are fishing well as the light drops at sunset until dark.
+Have your sz 18 sulphur spinners ready and focus on shorter casts if possible.
+Get up Early or Stay late and have fun.

 Video by: our friends @Steelheadsimps